 What to wear when dry-stone walling

 Please wear heavy duty footwear, long trousers and work gloves and please bring safety goggles.
 Hammers and other tools will be provided.
-There will be a nourishing lunch of bread and soup served straight from the Combe Grove kitchen.
+There will be a nutritious lunch served straight from the Combe Grove kitchen.

 If you would like to play a part in helping restore the estate whilst learning a new skill, then please drop an e-mail to email@example.com